Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 How We Tested the Best Backpack Coolers

-For that part of the process, our lead tester Rebecca Parsons rounded up a crew, bought a bunch of drinks and ice, and hit the beach.
-The team spent the day surfing, relaxing, and enjoying the cold drinks.
-At the end of the day, we hauled the coolers home, took note of their ice-retention, and left them sitting overnight.
-The next day, we took a peek in the coolers to examine the amount of ice left, the coldness of the remaining beverages, and if there had been any leaks during that time.
-Our findings are above, but suffice to say all of the coolers on this list passed with flying colors, and it’s impressive how far cooler technology has come in the past ten years.
+The next day, we took a peek in the coolers to examine the amount of ice left, the temperature of the remaining beverages, and whether there had been any leaks due to ice-melt.
+Our findings are above, but all of the coolers on this list passed with flying colors, and it’s impressive how far cooler technology has come in the past ten years.

-Backpack Cooler Buyer’s Guide
+Backpack Coolers Buyer’s Guide

 Straps

-Without straps, it wouldn’t be a backpack cooler, it would just be a cooler.
-Some straps are comfortable and help support the weight of the cooler, while others don’t.
-If it’s a small cooler, minimalist straps should do the trick, but if it’s a bigger, heavier one, you’re definitely going to want adjustable, padded shoulder straps.
-A chest or sternum strap can also be helpful for a more secure fit.
+A chest or sternum strap can also help ensure a more secure fit.
 Finally, a waist strap can be a game changer if you’re hauling a heavy cooler.
-Similar to the style of a backpacking backpack, the waist strap takes some of the weight off your shoulders and puts it on your hips, which makes it much easier to transport.
+Similar to the style of a backpacking backpack, the waist strap takes some of the weight off your shoulders and puts it on your hips, making it much easier to transport.

 Storage Space

-Backpack coolers come in all different sizes, so the amount of storage space you’ll want in a cooler really comes down to personal preference.
-If you just plan on using your backpack cooler for you and your S.O., then a small cooler should do the trick.
-But if you plan on using your cooler for beach parties with friends, then you’ll want to look for something that can hold more beverages.
-Take into account that for most of the coolers we listed the amount of cans they can hold without ice.
+But if you plan on using your cooler for beach parties with friends, then you’ll want to look for something that can hold more beverages like the YETI Hopper M20 2.0 or the Hydro Flask Day Escape 20L, which can both hold up to 36 cans.
+Take into account that most of the coolers we reviewed list the number of cans they can hold without ice.
 When you add ice, that number will decrease – something to keep in mind.

-Depending on the design of the cooler and the level of insulation it has, different coolers will keep drinks cold for different amounts of time.
-These days, most will keep drinks cold for at least 24 hours.
-But some of the coolers on our list, like the CamelBack Chill Pack will keep drinks cold for 72 hours.
-Most of the time, coolers keeping drinks cold for days is excessive, but if you plan on camping, then it’s essential (and you may even want to consider a more classic style of cooler.
-Be sure and consider how you plan on using your backpack cooler and read up on the cold time before purchasing (we included those numbers for each of the coolers on our list).
+Most of the time, coolers keeping drinks cold for days is excessive, but if you plan on camping, then it’s essential.
+For some use cases, you may even want to consider a more classic cooler style.
+Be sure to consider how you plan on using your backpack cooler and read up on the cold time before purchasing (we included those numbers for each of the coolers on our list).

 Back Support

 If you plan on wearing your backpack coolers for any distance, back support makes a world of difference.
 A hard cooler full of cans digging into your back isn’t the most comfortable thing to hike with.
-We prefer cooler backpacks that have padded, breathable pack panels to help make things more comfortable (and less sweaty).
+We prefer cooler backpacks that have padded, breathable pack panels to help make you more comfortable (and less sweaty).

-Typically, most coolers utilize a zipper to seal things up.
-But, in order to ensure that things don’t leak and that everything stays cold, the zippers can sometimes be more built out and a bit difficult to open and close.
-If you’re purchasing in the store, it’s a good idea to open and close the pack a few times to make sure you’re okay with how it works.
-Some of the coolers on our list, like the M20 Soft Backpack Cooler and the Kanga Insulated Cooler Backpack utilize magnets for closure, which is a cool alternative.
-And most, whether exclusively or in tandem with another closure system, use buckles.
-There’s no wrong answer when it comes to a closure system, just make sure that it’s one you’re comfortable with.
+Most coolers utilize a zipper to seal things up.
+But, in order to ensure that things don’t leak and that everything stays cold, the zippers can sometimes be burly and a bit difficult to open and close.
+If you’re purchasing in the store, it’s a good idea to open and close the backpack cooler a few times to make sure you’re okay with how it works.
+It can also be helpful to use a lubricant on your zipper when it gets extra difficult to open.

 Extra Storage